Savefor later Page saved! You can go back to this later in your Diabetes and Me Close

 Even if all you do for now is carry on eating, but successfully identify the reason why, you're making an important first step.

-You can always seek support from a psychologist, counsellor or GP, who will be happy to help you.
+You can always seek support from your diabetes healthcare team, psychologist, counsellor or GP, who will be happy to help you.

 Difficulties with emotional eating can be managed and getting support can be an important first step on your journey.